mosra/m.css/documentation/test_python/content/docs.rst

     A dunder method shown in the detailed view.

 .. py:function:: content.Class.method
-    :summary: This overwrites the docstring for ``content.Class.method``, but doesn't add any detailed block.
+    :summary: This overwrites the docstring for :ref:`method()`, but doesn't add any detailed block.

 .. py:function:: content.Class.method_with_details